 The Quiet Hour by Sherrie York (featured above in the header image) will be on display as part of the Conserve the Call exhibit, April 5 - May 25, 2019, at the Portland Public Library Lewis Gallery.

 Scientists estimate that 150-200 species of plant, insect, bird, and mammal become extinct every 24 hours.
 This is nearly 1,000 times the “natural” or “background” rate and, say many biologists, is greater than anything the world has experienced since the vanishing of the dinosaurs nearly 65 million years ago.
 Today many of the creatures that are familiar to us are at a critical balancing point.
 They might not be here for future generations to experience.

-Nine New England artists have gathered to paint and exhibit a selection of species that are listed as endangered on the IUCN’s red list.
+Nine professional artists have gathered to paint and exhibit a selection of species that are listed as endangered on the IUCN’s red list.
 As artists that have a dedication to the natural world, they have a unique opportunity to share their observations and use their art to convey both the beauty of these endangered species and the need to protect them.
 The intent of this exhibit is to use art to inspire and educate in ways that will reach beyond statistics, policy, and politics.